atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/08-spherical-coordinates-trig/README.md

 In a cartesian coordinate system, we represented a vector with three values `P(x, y, z)` (a value per axis).
 * We can represent the same vector using only two values with spherical coordinates

-(got completely lost here)
-* Is this a typo? "vertical angle (in red)"
-  * The red angle is clearly not vertical...

-(sigh)
-(just skip this part and go to the next one since the explanation is trashed later anyway)

-(so there is zero explanation why a vector with a phi value that is orignally >`pi` now has a `phi` value less than `pi/2` in their illustration .......)
-* (I can see how this makes the trig relationships with `theta` easier to see later but why don't they say that???)

-(they also changed handedness from Figure 3 to Figure 4 & 5 without telling you ???)

 [Spherical coordinate grapher](https://www.geogebra.org/m/FzkZPN3K) amazing resource to understand this!

 ## Conventions Again: Z is Up!